University of Western States: History

 University of Western States traces its history to the Marsh School and Cure, founded in 1904 by John and Eva Marsh.
 In 1967 the name became Western States Chiropractic College.
 In 1973, Western States relocated to its current 22 acre campus in Northeast Portland.
 The institution name changed again to University of Western States in 2010.
 Western States added a new $4 million lecture hall in 2001, and a $3.6 million anatomy laboratory in 2011.
 The anatomy lab took first place for its category in the TopProjects contest held by the Daily Journal of Commerce.

 In 2023, University of Western States joined The Community Solution Education System, an integrated nonprofit system of colleges and universities.

 Academics

 UWS offers a four-year Doctor of Chiropractic (DC) degree program that is the second-oldest in the world.
 The program is a 12 academic-quarter, first-professional doctoral degree offered on campus in Portland, Oregon.

-Other master's and graduate certificate programs include: Sports Medicine, Human Nutrition and Functional Medicine (HNFM), Sport and Performance Psychology (SPP), and Clinical Mental Health Counseling (CMHC).
+Other master's and graduate certificate programs include: Sports Medicine, Clinical Nutrition and Functional Medicine, Sport and Performance Psychology (SPP), and Clinical Mental Health Counseling (CMHC).
 A doctor of education (EdD) in Sport and Performance Psychology, as well as a Doctor of Naturopathic Medicine, is also offered.